 Median barriers are normally used on limited access, multilane, high-volume highways.
 These highways generally have posted speeds of 45 mph or higher.
 Median barrier is normally placed on limited access state highways.
 Where median barrier is used on managed access highways where bicyclists, pedestrians, and transit users are present, consider providing accessible barrier openings at crossing locations.
 Install end treatments where median barrier openings are provided.

 Provide median barrier on full access control multilane highways with median widths of 50 feet or less and posted speeds of 45 mph or higher.
 Consider median barrier on highways with wider medians or lower posted speeds when there is a history of cross-median crashes.
 Contact the HQ Design Office for more information.
+In diverging diamond interchanges that involve a single bridge structure, or in which travel directions share a continuous surface, regardless of the posted speed or median width, provide a barrier in order to separate the travel directions or to separate vehicles from a pedestrian facility in the median.
+Barrier type and design may be either project specific or selected from standard plans.
+Contact the HQ Design Office for more information.

 Provide a left-side shoulder when installing median barrier using width criteria given in Chapter 1230.
 Consider a wider shoulder area where the barrier might cast a shadow on the roadway and hinder the melting of ice.
 (See Chapter 1239 for additional criteria for placement of median barrier, Chapter 1610 for information on the types of barriers that can be used, and Chapter 1260 for lateral clearance on the inside of a curve to provide the needed stopping sight distance.)
 Consider the need to accommodate drainage as a result of the addition of median barrier treatments.